wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

 ### Checking if PowerShell is installed
  - On the Start menu search box, type "PowerShell."
- - If not application is availalbe, see "Installing Windows PowerShell" below.
+ - If not application is available, see "Installing Windows PowerShell" below.
  - You may have two PowerShell options: "Windows Powershell" and "Windows PowerShell (x86)."
 If you have both, use the